Online IOP for College Students and Emerging Adults in MA

 • Fellowship in psychoanalytic studies at the Austen Riggs Center

-Kristin L. McLaughlin, PhD, is a staff psychologist who provides psychotherapy and psychological testing at the Austen Riggs Center.
+Kristin L. McLaughlin, PhD, ABPP, is a staff psychologist who provides psychotherapy and psychological testing at the Austen Riggs Center.
 In addition, she serves as the eating disorder specialist, offering consultation to teams and clinicians, providing psychodynamic supervision to the registered dietician, co-facilitating groups for patients, and providing education for staff to integrate understanding of and interventions for disordered eating within a psychodynamic treatment system.
 Dr. McLaughlin also coordinates the Friday Night Guest Lecture Series through Spring, 2024.

 Dr. McLaughlin has provided psychotherapy in a number of settings including community mental health centers, university counseling centers, VA medical centers, a state hospital forensic unit, and hospital inpatient and outpatient psychiatry departments.
 She has taught undergraduate courses on the Psychology of Social Justice and Cultural Diversity, and taught and supervised students in a Masters in Mental Health Counseling graduate program.